Frequently Asked Questions

-In some cases, course options are available through the University of Saskatchewan, and these courses will count for credit towards your Arts and Science degree.
+In some cases, course options are available through the University of Saskatchewan, and these courses will count for credit toward your Arts and Science degree.

 If you have not completed high school prerequisites for University-level courses in CHEMISTRY…

 You can register in CHEM 100.3: Problem-solving Foundations for University Chemistry at the University of Saskatchewan.
-This course will count for credit towards your degree.
+This course will count for credit toward your degree.

 If you have been admitted to the USask with a MATH deficiency…